IMAGE: Wide view into glass conference room. Blurred figure walking in foreground.

 Commercial Real Estate Loans

-Dream big.
-Whether you’re looking to purchase the commercial property your business needs, refinance your property for better terms, or use equity to remodel or expand your growing business, Texell’s Commercial Loan Heroes are ready to help.
+Whether you’re looking to purchase commercial property, refinance your property for better terms, or use equity to remodel or expand your growing business, our business loans check all the boxes.

-• Commercial real estate loans can be used to buy, refinance, or tap into equity.
+• Loan funds to purchase real estate, refinance, or tap into equity.

-• Stop leasing and own your business property
+• Guidance to help you stop leasing and own your business property.

 2. Finalize terms — We’ll work together to determine your loan amount and terms.